 Project work must be based in Washington, Alaska, Idaho, or Oregon and students should be enrolled at a university in this region.
 Stipends will be awarded to US citizens, non-citizen US nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible.

 Compile an application packet with the following information (You should have all of these pieces ready before submitting your application):

 - Project plan including methods, timeline of tasks, and deliverables.
 View a sample project plan.

 Procedures and Deadlines

-Applications are accepted on a rolling basis through the end of winter quarter (March 20, 2020) for the 2019–20 school year or until all available stipends are distributed.
+Applications are currently closed.
 Students beginning projects in winter or spring quarter are encouraged to apply in the fall to secure a stipend as availability is limited.

 Applications are reviewed at the end of each month, and applicants will be notified of their award status within one week of review.
 Applications received between December 13th and December 31st will be reviewed at the end of January 2020.

 Selected stipend recipients enrolled as a full-time student will receive $3,500 total paid in two installments.
 Receipt of the second portion of the stipend at the end of Spring quarter is dependent upon the completion of all stipend requirements, including submission of a final report, a story of impact and responses to a brief evaluation.